On Air Now

 Early Breakfast with Lucy Coward 4am - 6am

 16 July 2019, 12:50 | Updated: 31 October 2019, 16:11

-Bristol-based Folks & Bairns choir offers a special community for music-loving mums and their little ones – and we’re totally here for it.
+Bristol-based Folks & Bairns choir offers a special community for music-loving mums and their little ones.

 When classically-trained musician Rosie Sleightholme gave birth to her daughter, Isla, she decided to set up a choir with a difference.

 Based in Bristol, Rosie’s choir, Folks & Bairns, not only encourages new mums to meet up and sing together, but also allows them to support one another during the early stages of motherhood.
 And unlike many other choirs, babies are welcome to attend too.

 The beauty of Folks & Bairns is you don’t need to be able to read music to join – both people with singing experience and those with no prior experience of making music are welcome to join.

 We caught up with the choir director to find out more.

 What inspired you to set up a choir?

 When I got pregnant in 2017, it was quite a difficult pregnancy and I felt very ill in the early stages.
 I was exhausted, stayed in bed a lot and couldn’t go out, so I felt quite isolated and didn’t know any other pregnant women.